 Despite this evolutionary distinction, in the day-to-day of modern life – moving from work chair to car seat to comfy couch – we’re not often engaging this substantial muscle (refer to dormant butt syndrome, and, yes, it’s a thing).
-Which makes it all the more important to keep your booty, bum, or butt in tip-top shape – especially in this period of lockdown where we are naturally more idle than usual.
+Which makes it all the more important to keep your booty, bum, or butt in tip-top shape – especially in this WFH era where we are naturally more idle than usual.

 To help keep your gluteus maximus at max power then, we’ve enlisted the help of coach and creator of the Brazilian Method (winner of Tatler’s best ‘bottom workout’ class, don’t you know), Vivian Fonseca, who has put together an at-home butt workout that’ll keep you looking, in the words of Queen Bey, ‘bootylicious’.

 The Benefits Of Working Out Your Glutes